zozzlethena/docs/pages/liquidity.md

 The _deeper_ the liquidity of a given pool (higher value locked), the smaller the slippage it will offer.

+With Velodrome, swap fees are now 0.02% (up from 0.01% on Solidly), and modifiable up to 0.05%; tracked differently for volatile vs stable pairs.

 ## Stable Pools

 Stable pools are designed for assets which have little to no